-If your boat doesn’t have a refrigerator and/or freezer — or you’re looking for some “auxiliary” refrigerator or freezer space — several readers have suggested the Engel line of portable refrigerators and freezers as an alternative to installing a built-in one.
+If your boat doesn’t have a refrigerator and/or freezer — or you’re looking for some extra refrigerator or freezer space — several readers have suggested the Engel portable refrigerators and freezers as an alternative to installing a built-in one.
 They also make several “drop-in” models suitable for permanent installation as well as very good — and tough — coolers.
 I bought one in the spring of 2018 and love it!

 Don’t confuse these with 12-volt coolers, like the ones from Coleman that you find in big-box stores.
 These are real, true refrigerators and freezers.

-I’ve done some additional research and wanted to pass on the recommendation (everything I find indicates people think they’re great in real-world use), particularly as I’ve also had readers asking for options beyond a cooler but short of a built-in unit.
-In addition to those wanting full-time refrigeration options, they’d be perfect for trailer-sailors and also some of the “weekender” boats and large pontoon boats with mini-galleys that I’ve seen, too!
+The Engels are great for full-time refrigeration options and they’d be perfect for trailer-sailors and also some of the “weekender” boats and large pontoon boats with mini-galleys that I’ve seen, too!

-They claim to use about 40% less power than other refrigeration systems and comments from readers have all talked about low power consumption.
+Engel claims to use about 40% less power than other comparable refrigeration systems and in checking various brands I find that generally true.
 Obviously, the actual power draw depends on the size of the unit, the temperature in the boat, how often you’re in it and how often you put warm food or drinks into it.

 The 40-quart Engel MR040 is specifically marketed for boats, with a heavy ABS plastic case (no metal to rust in salt air) and typically draws less than 2 amps per hour (depending on temperature, etc).
-As I’m writing this (Feb.
-2012), it costs about $850 — not at all cheap but far less than building a box and installing an Adler-Barbour 12 volt system.
+As of April 2020, it costs about $750 — not at all cheap but far less than building a box and installing an Adler-Barbour 12 volt system.

 One thing to note is that almost all of these units can operate as either a refrigerator OR freezer, but not both at the same time.
-The one exception to this is the MT60 Combi Fridge & Freezer which combines both in one (shown at right — about $1500).
+The two exceptions to this is the MT45 or MT60 Combi Fridge & Freezer which combines both in one.
 Your other option would be to buy two units — one for a refrigerator and one for a freezer.